 Framing an appropriate regulatory framework for cryptocurrencies and crypto-assets continues to be a challenge with countries taking differing approaches to find a solution.

-India’s leading Cryptocurrency players, represented by IAMAI (Internet and Mobile Association of India)and its Blockchain and Crypto Assets Council (BACC) members, organized a webinar on Friday, 14 May 2021 on the theme, ‘The Evolving Crypto Regulatory Framework – Developments in India and Singapore’ with experts from India and Singapore deliberating on the topic.
+India’s leading Cryptocurrency players, represented by IAMAI (Internet and Mobile Association of India) and its Blockchain and Crypto Assets Council (BACC) members, organized a webinar on the theme, ‘The Evolving Crypto Regulatory Framework – Developments in India and Singapore’ with experts from India and Singapore deliberating on the topic.

 Given the scale and diversity, the good governance and regulation of the cryptocurrency ecosystem in India is critical and will give impetus to the Government of India’s Digital India vision.

-The Government of India had earlier indicated that it would take a ‘calibrated approach’ towards digital assets and formulating a Bill on cryptocurrencies.
+The Government of India had earlier indicated that it would take a ‘calibrated approach’ towards digital assets and formulate a Bill on cryptocurrencies.
 A final decision is yet to be taken.

 In this regard, it would be useful to consider the approach of other jurisdictions such as Singapore that has taken a balanced approach with regulations aimed at preventing nefarious activity without impending technology innovation.